Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverPrepare.md

-### Example 1: Validate the dependecies before prepare for the resources.
-Get the required dependent resources.
+### Example 1: Validate the dependecies before prepare of the resources.
+Get the required dependent resources that also need to be prepared.
 ```powershell
 PS C:\> $resp = Invoke-AzResourceMoverPrepare -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"  -MoveResource $('psdemovm') -ValidateOnly